-Suspended, total is the total amount of a given constituent in the part of a representative suspended-sediment sample that is retained on a 0.45-micrometer membrane filter.
+Suspended, total is the total amount of a given constituent in the part of a water-sediment sample that is retained on a 0.45micrometer membrane filter.
 This term is used only when the analytical procedure assures measurement of at least 95 percent of the constituent determined.
 Knowledge of the expected form of the constituent in the sample, as well as the analytical methodology used, is required to determine when the results should be reported as "suspended, total."

-Determinations of "suspended, total" constituents are made either by analyzing portions of the material collected on the filter or, more commonly, by difference, based on determinations of (1) dissolved and (2) total concentrations of the constituent.
+Determinations of "suspended, total" constituents are made either by directly analyzing portions of the suspended material collected on the filter or, more commonly, by difference, on the basis of determinations of (1) dissolved and (2) total concentrations of the constituent.
+(See also "Suspended")

-Synoptic Studies are short-term investigations of specific water-quality conditions during selected seasonal or hydrologic periods to provide improved spatial resolution for critical water-quality conditions.
+Synoptic studies are short-term investigations of specific waterquality conditions during selected seasonal or hydro-logic periods to provide improved spatial resolution for critical water-quality conditions.
 For the period and conditions sampled, they assess the spatial distribution of selected water-quality conditions in relation to causative factors, such as land use and contaminant sources.